alexbara2000/ConUHacks5-Calendar/README.md

 Takes teacher and student inputs in order to accommodate a schedule that works well for everyone.

 ## How we built it
-java and eclipse
+Using Java and Eclipse.

 ## Challenges we ran into
-compiling specific methods and combining classes... and the optimizing function itself
+Compiling specific methods and combining classes... and the optimizing function itself.

 ## Accomplishments that we're proud of
 Learning from experience, as a group and through trial and error.
 Though we did not succeed, we learned how to work in a group environment and had fun!